curiosalon/001-sun-rtc/README.md

 # NVRAM/IDPROM Replacement for M48T59Y Real Time Clock

-This project intends to design a timing and register compatible integrated circuit to replace the now obsoleted M48T59Y realtime clock chip used in the following Sun Microsystems computers:
+This project intends to design a timing and register compatible module to replace the now obsoleted M48T59Y realtime clock chip used in the following Sun Microsystems computers:

 | WORKSTATION SYSTEM | HOSTID   | COMPONENT | SUN PART    |